-Sub-dividing the representation into views allows us to use networks of different complexity for representing lowerlevel view features and high-level structure of a place.
-In our experiments, when representing views, we recursively decomposed the set of polar cells using a single random decomposition, into 2 cell sub-sets, and generated 4 mixtures to model each such subset.
+Sub-dividing the representation into views allows us to use networks of different complexity for representing lower-level features and geometry of each view, as well as for modeling the top composition of views into a place class.
+In our experiments, when representing views, we recursively decomposed the set of polar cells using a single decomposition at each level, into 2 random cell sub-sets, and generated 4 mixtures to model each such subset.
 This procedure was repeated until each subset contained a single variable representing a single cell.
 To increase the discriminative power of each view representation, we used 14 sums at the top level of the view sub-SPN.

-These sums are considered input to a randomly generated SPN structure representing a place class.
-To ensure that each class can be associated with a rich assortment of place geometries, we increased the complexity of the generated structure and performed 4 random decompositions of the sets of mixtures representing views into 5 subsets.
-The performance of the model does not vary greatly with the structure parameters as long as the generated structure is sufficiently expressive to support learning of dependencies in the data.
+Then, all sums modeling views were considered input to a randomly generated SPN structure representing place classes.
+To ensure that each class can be associated with a rich assortment of place geometries, we increased the complexity of the generated structure and at each level performed 4 random decompositions of the sets of mixtures representing views into 5 subsets.
+The performance of the model does not vary greatly with the structure parameters as long as the random sub-SPNs are sufficiently complex to capture the dependencies in the data.

 Several straightforward modifications to the architecture can be considered.
-First, the latent variables in the mixtures modeling each view can be made explicit and considered a view or scene descriptor discovered by the learning algorithm.
-Second, the weights of the network could be shared across views, potentially simplifying the learning process.
+First, the weights of the sum nodes for each view could be shared, potentially simplifying the learning process.
+Second, the latent variables in the mixtures modeling each view can be accessed to explicitly reason about types of views discovered by the learning algorithm.